 We may use any of the categories of information listed above for other business or operational purposes compatible with the context in which the Personal Information was collected.

 We may share any of the above-listed information with service providers for the limited purpose of our engagement with them as described in the section titled “How We Share Information.”
+We do not sell information to third parties.
+We do not knowingly sell CA Personal Information of consumers younger than the age of 16.
 Service providers are restricted from using Personal Information for any purpose unrelated to our engagement.

 Sources of CA Personal Information